compose-spec/compose-spec/06-networks.md

 ### driver

 `driver` specifies which driver should be used for this network.
-Compose implementations MUST return an error if the driver is not available on the platform.
+Compose returns an error if the driver is not available on the platform.

 ```yml